agnlt64/tetris/README.md

 On Linux, if you have Raylib installed globally, you may not have to use `-L/path/to/raylib`.

 # Controls
 Move blocks `left` and `right` with the arrow keys.
 Hold to move faster.
 Use `up` to rotate the current block.
 Use `down` to make the current block go down by one row.
 Hold to go down faster.
+Press `M` to pause the music.

 # Credits
 Original repo [here](https://github.com/educ8s/Cpp-Tetris-Game-with-raylib).